Sybil-Resilient Coin Minting: A Community with Regenerating sybils

 or:

 Now, let $S_0$ be the set of all sybils at time $t=0$.
 The fine for the coins minted by $S_0$ is $\alpha|S_0|$, and by time $0+t_l$, there are at least $\alpha|S_0|$ corrupt identities evenly carrying this fine.
-As the fine is payed oldest first (by step \ref{step: regenerating fine loop}), it follows that by time $t_l+1$ all coins minted at time $t=0$ by sybils will be recovered (assuming $\alpha\ge 1$) by time $t_l+1$.
+As the fine is paid oldest first (by step \ref{step: fine payment}), it follows that the protocol recovers all coins minted at time $t=0$ by sybils (assuming $\alpha\ge 1$) by time $t_l+1$.
 Iteratively, this holds for any t.
 Any coin minted at time $t$ is recovered by time $t+t_l+1$.
-The amount of coins in circulation, minted by sybils and not yet recovered, is at most $\sigma\cdot n\cdot (t_l+1) = O(\sigma\cdot n^2)$. \end{proof}
+The amount of coins in circulation, minted by sybils and not yet recovered, is at most $\sigma\cdot n\cdot (t_l+1) = O(\sigma\cdot n^2)$. \end{IEEEproof}